faitmamhussain/itsthevibe/htdocs/wp-content/plugins/ajax-load-more/README.txt

 === Ajax Load More - Infinite Scroll ===
 Contributors: dcooney
 Donate link: https://connekthq.com/donate/
-Tags: infinite scroll, scroll, infinite, lazy load, lazy loading, pagination, ajax pagination, ajax, ajax posts, ajax load posts, loop, query, dynamic, shortcode builder, wp_query, search, tags, category, post types, taxonomy, meta_query, archives, date, infinite scrolling
+Tags: infinite scroll, scroll, infinite, lazy load, lazy loading, pagination, ajax pagination, ajax, ajax posts, ajax load posts, loop, query, dynamic, shortcode builder, wp_query, search, tags, category, post types, taxonomy, meta_query, archives, date, infinite scrolling, woocommerce
 Requires at least: 3.6
-Tested up to: 4.5
+Tested up to: 4.5.2
-Stable tag: 2.10.0.1
+Stable tag: 2.10.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A powerful solution to add infinite scroll functionality to your website
+The ultimate solution to add infinite scroll functionality to your website

 == Description ==

 Ajax Load More is the ultimate solution for infinite scrolling and lazy loading posts, custom post types, single posts, pages and comments with Ajax powered queries.

-Build complex WordPress queries using the Ajax Load More custom shortcode builder then add the shortcode to your pages via the content editor or directly into your template files.
+Build complex custom WordPress queries using the Ajax Load More shortcode builder then add the generated shortcode to your page via the content editor or directly into your template files.

+Ajax Load More is fully compatible with popular ecommerce plugins such as WooCommerce, Easy Digital Downloads and JigoShop.

 **[Get More Information](https://connekthq.com/plugins/ajax-load-more/)**

 = Features =
 * **Shortcode Builder** - Easily create your own Ajax Load More shortcode by adjusting the various WordPress query parameters in our easy-to-use shortcode builder (see Shortcode Parameters).